The Basque Country: Beaches & Mountains

 Straddling the Franco-Spanish border, the widest part of the Basque country lies on the Spanish side, including the Pais Vasco and Navarre.
 Most of the places in our self-drive tours will be in the French Basque Country or close to the French border.
 A stay in the French Basque country therefore allows you to tour the entire region, from Bayonne to San Sebastian.

-For instance, from the area of St Jean-de-Luz, you are less than 30 minutes by car from the beautiful seaside town of San Sebastian.
-This town is famed for its promenade, which is home to numerous gourmet restaurants and high-end boutiques.
+From the area of St Jean-de-Luz, you are less than 30 minutes by car from the beautiful seaside town of San Sebastian.
+This town is famous for its promenade, which is home to numerous gourmet restaurants and high-end boutiques.

 With regards to climate, the Basque Country is a mixture of sunshine and rain, which is why the vegetation here is always such a lush, vivid green.
 You’ll need to bring a hat, sun cream and a waterproof jacket on any excursions you do.